 Anchor points of a label are on a box formed by the top and sides of the label's bounding box, and the baseline.
-Horizontally, a point is located at an end, at the midpoint, or one-third of the way from an end.
+Horizontally, a point is located at an end, at the midpoint, or one-third of the way from an end.[to where? the midpoint or the other end?]
 Vertically, a point is aligned with one of four lines: the top of the bounding box, a line through the tops of lower-case letters (the "x-height line"), a line centred between the x-height line and the baseline, or the baseline.
 Not all combinations of anchor points are generated as candidate positions; the 17 positions used are shown in Figure 2.

-In addition, label positions are altered to take advantage of the kerning possibilities of particular letters (the information is stored within the program).
+[The following needs to be clarified.
+Suggest: "In addition, label positions are altered to take advantage of the kerning possibilities of particular letters (the information is stored within the program).
+For instance, ..."]
+In addition, label positions are altered with respect to per-letter kerning information kept in a lookup table.
 For instance, if a label is in the most favourable position, it will be slightly more to the left if the first letter is 'V' rather than 'D'.
 As noted in the section on point-positioning metrics, candidate positions may also be altered to take descenders into account, thereby affecting the point-positioning metric values shown in the figure.